GlobedGD/globed2/README.md

 * i am silly
 * voice chat is a bit silly

+## Hosting a server

+todo

 ## Building

-Building should be the same as any other mod, except for Android.
-On Android, when configuring the mod you must set `-DANDROID_PLATFORM=android-28` or higher. versions below do not have the `getrandom()` syscall so libsodium will fail to link.
-This means the mod is **incompatible** with versions of Android below 9.
+Building should be the same as any other mod!

+todo macaroni os

 ## Credit